poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `Country_ISO` column should contain the present-day political country of origin of the sample, expressed in codes using the standard [ISO 3166-1](https://www.iso.org/iso-3166-country-codes.html) alpha-2 code, i.e. "AR" for Argentina or "NO" for Norway.

-The `Location` column allows for free form text entry and can contain further, unspecified location information.
+The `Location` column allows for free-form text entry and can contain further, unspecified location information.
 This might be the name of an administrative or geographic region, or an arbitrary unit of reference like a mountain, lake or city close to the point of discovery of the respective sample.

 The `Site` column should contain a site name, ideally in the latin alphabet and ideally the name that is commonly used in publications.